Using the Suns in the Sun Workstation Lab

 kill -9 pid

-If this doesn't work, ask one of Drs.
-Bui or Null for help.
+If this doesn't work, ask John R. Baskwill at ITS for help.

-5. If you logged in from another workstation or PC, don't forget to log out from that machine before returning to work.
+5. If you logged in from another machine or PC, don't forget to log out from that machine before returning to work.

 The combination of ps and kill is useful whenever you can't find another way to stop a program's execution.